MylesBorins/start-here/README.md

 This repo is going to act as a central place for me to collect all sorts of fun this I want to share on the internet.
 This will included examples, slide decks, starter projects, and more!

+## What isn't this?

+This is not an official google product!

 ## License

 Apache 2.0 ~ check LICENSE